 How Do I Renew My California Nursing License?

-Your first California RN license is issued for two birthdays, so it will expire the last day of the month following your birth date.
+Your first California RN license is issued for two birthdays, so it will expire on the last day of the month following your birth date.
 From that date on, it will expire every two years.
 Maintaining an active license requires the completion of 30 contact hours of continuing education.

 For more information on CEU requirements, see Part 8.

-As of March 2022, the general renewal fee for active licenses is $190.
+As of August 2023, the general renewal fee for active licenses is $190.
 For expired licenses, the fee to renew is $280.

-Part Seven Magnet Hospitals In California
+Magnet Hospitals In California

 The American Nurses Credentialing Center (ANCC), in its aim to promote nursing excellence, evaluates healthcare organizations through its credentialing programs.
 The Magnet designation is the highest credential awarded to healthcare institutions based on their work environment, nursing excellence, innovations in nursing practice, and quality patient outcomes.
 For RNs seeking work with best-in-class medical institutions, choosing one with Magnet status is a smart move.